Victoria might just be the most charming capital in Canada

 The above photo is the fountain at the back of the BC Parliament Buildings.

-5. Bike riding along Dallas Road
+5. Bike ride along Dallas Road

 Visitors to Victoria will find that most of its famous landmarks and tourist attractions are within walking distance to the BC Parliament Buildings and Inner Harbour.